sjhouston23/Jup_Oxy/README.md

 EjectedElectron.f08 - If an electron is ejected, this subroutine is called so it can figure out the energy and angle of the ejected electron.
 It uses singly differential cross-sections for both energy and angle (these cross-sections are read in at the beginning of JupOxyPrecip.f08, lines 171-188).

 EnergyLoss.f08 - Determines the amount of energy that is lost after the collision occurs.
 It separates all of the collision energy models and calculates an energy loss for a specific energy.

+formatting.o - Has all of the formatting code in it so it doesn't take up a bunch of space at the bottom of the code and is reused for various programs.

 ------------------------------------------------------------------